Frequently Asked Questions:

 - How do I obtain a copy of a police report?

-Please contact the police agency in person, by phone or email that issued the citation(s) to you to get information on how to obtain the information you are looking for.
+Please contact the police agency in person, by phone, or by email that issued the citation(s) to you to get information on how to obtain the information you are looking for.
 The Municipal Court does not have any reports associated with the incident, only a copy of the citation that was issued to you.